AI-14/trie-data-structure/README.md

 # Trie Data Structure
   Course Project: ICS 202/192 - Data Structures and Algorithms

-## About the project
+## Description
    Design a Trie data structure.
+For more details, see *LabProject202-192.docx*.

 ## Screenshots of the application
 ![](images/1.png)